 The North Carolina Department of Health and Human Services recently began using the Center for Disease Control and Prevention's COVID-19 Community Transmission Map to monitor COVID-19 activity across North Carolina.
 This map is updated daily and uses a combination of total cases per 100,000 people and percent positivity in the last 7 days to measure the level of community transmission in our counties.

 Individuals, businesses, community organizations and public officials can use this data as a tool to better understand how their county is faring and to be able to utilize those metrics to make decisions on how to slow the spread of the virus.
-Key metrics from the CDC and North Carolina are showing an increase in the spread of COVID-19.

 Please continue to do your part to stop the spread of COVID-19 by wearing your mask, washing your hands and social distancing whenever possible.

 congestion or runny nose

 nausea or vomiting